 And don’t forget to record the exact time the rear end car accident occurred.
 If you suspect you were rear-ended by a distracted driver (i.e., using their mobile device) the time of the incident may need to be compared to that driver’s mobile phone records.

 Ask around: “Did you happen to see that car rear-end my vehicle?”
 Get names and contact information for all the witnesses who can share what they saw.
 If their witness accounts are favorable to you, this will boost your chances of getting compensation for this rear end collision.

 Step 4: Call Your Insurance Company Even if the Other Person Has Insurance

 In the rare instance that the driver who rear-ended you is not held liable, you’ll want records of this accident on file with your insurance company.
 Getting your claim covered is key, even if it has to come from your own insurance company.

 Your insurance company may send an adjuster to look at your vehicle to assess the damage.
 If you happen to be present, you’ll need to know how to handle yourself in the presence of the adjuster.
 Make sure you do not accept any fault for the accident or say anything that could incriminate yourself in any way.

 Final Step: Contact a Seasoned Indianapolis Tailgating Car Attorney to Help with Your Case

-If you find yourself the victim of a rear-end collision in Indianapolis, Indiana and believe it wasn’t your fault, you could get compensation.
+If you find yourself the victim of a rear-end collision car accident in Indianapolis, Indiana and believe it wasn’t your fault, you could get compensation.
 Unfortunately, some insurance companies will try to offer you a smaller settlement than what you deserve.

 Having a Indianapolis car accident lawyer to stand with you and guide you through the legal process will increase the chances of an outcome in your favor.
 The attorneys at Rowe and Hamilton offer free consultations.
 Contact us today to get your compensation claim underway.